 The boiler has a heat demand and will not start until the programmed GPM requirement is met.
 In this case the minimum flow is below the required 16 GPM so the boiler will not start.
-The flow prove time expires and then enters a fault condition.
+The flow proof has expired and then enters a fault condition.